Evavic44/learn-css/CSS Grid/README.md

 Now this makes every grid item created in the implicit grid to be 200px tall.

 ### **Track Sizing and Minmax**
 When defining the sizing for automatically created rows or columns, you may want to give the tracks a minimum size initially and a maximum size to ensure the track expands to fit the content.
-This is where the `minmax()` property comes in. `Minmax ` which stands for _minimum_, _maximum_ is a property used for specifying the minmimum and maximum values of a grid track.
+This is where the `minmax()` property comes in. `Minmax ` which stands for _minimum_, _maximum_ is a function used for specifying the minmimum and maximum size of a grid track.

 In the example below, we used the `minmax()` property to specify the initial height of a box to be `100px` at minimum and set the maximum to `auto` which will make the grid container to stretch and fit any content if it get's taller than 200px.